 - A cut that won't stop bleeding

-Supplies to Have on Hand
+First Aid Supplies to Have on Hand

 Your loved one may have incidents of bleeding that are not serious enough to warrant a trip to the hospital, so there are some medical supplies you will want to have on hand.
-Make sure you have a few special bandages and dressings formulated to control bleeding on hand.
+Make sure you have a few special bandages and dressings formulated to control bleeding.
 These can be bought without a prescription and applied to small cuts or scratches.
 There are also gel products that form a protective cover over cuts to stop bleeding and powders that create an instant scab when poured onto a wound.
 Similar items can be used to stop stubborn nose bleeds as well.
 Not only does this keep your loved one from unnecessarily losing blood, it can also help to keep clothing, linens and furniture clean and stain-free.

 The ideal plan is to prevent bleeding in the first place, though.
 As always, it will take time and effort for caregivers to keep their aging loved ones healthy and safe, but any action you can take to lessen their chance injury and bleeding could prevent an emergency.